Unauthorised Trading Risk: Ways to Protect Your Account

 Regulators try to stop this by requiring trade confirmations, sending SMS or email alerts, and keeping strict records, but these protections only work if investors stay informed and don’t give control to people who aren’t legally allowed to.

-Unauthorized Trading Risks in India
+Unauthorised Trading Risks in India

-Unauthorized trading is dangerous not only because it involves financial loss, but because it often occurs outside the regulatory safeguards designed to protect investors.
+Unauthorised trading is dangerous not only because it involves financial loss, but because it often occurs outside the regulatory safeguards designed to protect investors.

 When trades are executed without proper authorisation or through unapproved platforms, the checks and controls that ensure transparency, fairness, and accountability are missing.